fattynomnom/fattynomnom.github.io/src/docs/8th_nov_23.md

 Much easier to read and I don't have to worry about SQL syntax!
 Knex's query builder also looks a lot like Laravel's query builder...
 But its been awhile since Laravel for me, so I don't remember these things off the top of my head anymore.

+View the changes I've made in this repo: [itrack-expressjs](https://github.com/fattynomnom/itrack-expressjs).

 **Next thing I'll be working on:**
 Integrating Auth0 with Express